Ranjit Saha: Early life

 Ranjit Kumar Saha was born in Cumilla, Bangladesh, on 15 January 1964.
 His father Suresh Chandra Saha was the manager of a renowned pharmaceutical company, Comilla Sharma Chemical.
-His father's death plunged him into darkness when he was in eighth grade and in order to support his family, Ranjit had to work in a clothing shop while also continuing his studies.
+His father's death plunged him into destitute when he was in eighth grade and in order to support his family, Ranjit had to work in a clothing shop while also continuing his studies.

 Club career

+Early career

 Ranjit's career began with school football in Cumilla which caught the attention of Dhanmondi Club coach Md Mohsin, in 1981.
 However, before making his First Division League debut, he represented Arambagh KS as a guest player at the ANFA Cup, in Nepal.
 With Arambagh finishing the tournament as runner-up, coach Ashraf Chowdhury was desperate to lure Ranjit to the club on a permanent basis.
 However, he returned to Dhanmondi Club and spent two seasons at the club.
 Towards the end of 1982, Ranjit again partook in the ANFA Cup, this time as a guest player for Mohammedan SC.

+Mohammedan

-In 1983, Ranjit joined Mohammedan SC permanently, during a period when the Dhaka Derby against Abahani Limited Dhaka was the center of Bangladeshi sports.
+In 1983, Ranjit joined Mohammedan SC permanently, during a period when the Dhaka Derby against Dhaka Abahani was the center of Bangladeshi sports.
 From 1983 until 1985, he was part of three league runner-up sides.
 In 1986, Ranjit won his first league title and marshalled the defense alongside Kaiser Hamid, as the Black and Whites defeated Abahani 2–0 in the title deciding game, before going onto win 4–2 against Dhaka Wanderers in the last Super League game.

 In 1987, Ranjit was appointed club captain and led them to the domestic double.
 He began the season by lifting the Federation Cup and in the Super League round of the First Division, Mohammedan defeated Abahani 3–2, with Khurshid Alam Babul scoring the late winner from Ranjit's cross.
 With both clubs on equal points, and the return play-off game ending as a stalemate, the players alongside the club officials agreed upon being crowned joint-champions.
 However, the Bangladesh Football Federation reacted by suspending Ranjit alongside Abahani captain Sheikh Mohammad Aslam for a year, and also arranged a second playoff match behind closed doors, at the Army Stadium.
-Mohammedan ended up winning the game 2–0, and the following year, Ranjit sealed a move to Abahani.
+Mohammedan ended up winning the game 2–0.

+Dhaka Abahani

-Ranjit's most successful season at Abahani came in 1989, as he won the league title and was also part of the team which defeated Salgaocar FC, in the final of India's Sait Nagjee Trophy.
+In 1988, he transferred to Dhaka Abahani.
+His most successful season at Abahani came in 1989, as he won the league title and was also part of the team which defeated Salgaocar FC, in the final of India's Sait Nagjee Trophy.
 Aside from football in Dhaka, Ranjit represented Cumilla District in the Sher-e-Bangla Cup, while in 1989 he won the Chittagong Football League with Sicustom.
 He retired after securing the 1992 First Division League title with Abahani.